 Our trail again joins the Annapurna circuit route and crosses the Thorong La pass, one of the highest passes in the world.
 We also climb up to Poon Hill famous for its spectacular views of the Annapurna and Dhaulagiri ranges.
-On our 20-day journey we pass through forests, cross pristine meadows, experience the change in vegetation, all the while being in the company of the glorious Himalayas.
-If you are interested to have a experice of ony annapurna circut click here.
+On our 20-day journey, we pass through forests, cross pristine meadows, experience the change in vegetation, all the while being in the company of the glorious Himalayas.

 The Annapurna Circuit with Tilicho Lake Poon Hill Trek passes through lowland Brahmin and Chhetri villages to the remote village of Manang and descends the Kali Gandaki Gorge (officially the deepest gorge in the world).

 Tilicho Lake is highest lake in the world which is main attraction of this trek.

 Thorung La Pass (5416m) in the trek is one of the highest passes in the world which trekkers can summit without climbing a mountain.

 Sunrise view from Poon Hill is another main attraction of this trek

 With a wide range of culturally rich ethnic groups, diverse terrain that ranges from subtropical jungle to high and dry landscape, the trek also includes spiritual hub Muktinath and Poon Hill, a famous viewpoint for panoramic mountain views.

 Day 02:Kathmandu: Sightseeing and Trek Preparation